Remanufactured portable fire extinguishers Kitemark / Circular economy

-Such is the case with fire safety equipment it's hard to know the difference between effective and ineffective products until they are needed in that crucial moment.
-It's not as if you can go home and give the fire extinguisher a quick test squirt - they are for one time use and need to be serviced afterwards.
+Such is the case with fire safety equipment it's hard to know the difference between effective and ineffective products until they are needed at that crucial moment.
+It's not as if you can go home and give the fire extinguisher a quick test squirt - they are for one-time use and need to be serviced afterwards.
 And it's not really obvious if the pressure vessel's integrity is compromised by stress corrosion cracking or internal corrosion.
-With uncertainty consumers might just steer clear of refurbished all together thinking it's not worth to risk the unknown to save a small amount of money.
+With uncertainty, consumers might just steer clear of refurbishing altogether thinking it's not worth risking the unknown to save a small amount of money.

 Remanufactured is a term taken from BS 8887 - Part 220 Design for manufacture, assembly, disassembly, and end-of-life processing (MADE).
-The process of remanufacture.
-The definition is to return a used product to at least it’s original performance with a warranty that is equivalent or better than that of the newly manufactured product.
+The process of remanufacturing.
+The definition is to return a used product to at least its original performance with a warranty that is equivalent to or better than that of the newly manufactured product.
 It's an important standard as it provides a framework to determine what is good and bad practice for the production of assemblies using second-hand components.
 It stands to reason that without a common definition of what good looks like then there are going to be varying interpretations.
-In essence the blueprint for what good looks like is what any standard aims to achieve.
-Like the British standards BS 5750, BS 7750 and BS 8800 that gave rise to quality systems ISO9001, 14001, 45001 and others.
-It might be that BS 8887 takes a similar path as the world taking more purposeful approach to sustainability.
+In essence, the blueprint for what good looks like is what any standard aims to achieve.
+Like the British Standards BS 5750, BS 7750 and BS 8800 that gave rise to quality systems ISO9001, 14001, 45001 and others.
+It might be that BS 8887 takes a similar path as the world taking a more purposeful approach to sustainability.

 With growing environmental sentiment things have changed over recent years with more focus on reusing, recycling, and sustainability.
-Second hand is now trendy.
+Second-hand is now trendy.
 Environmental considerations make their way into tender documents.
-Consumers are demanding that organisation be more environmentally conscious, and they are voting with their feet.
+Consumers are demanding that organizations be more environmentally conscious, and they are voting with their feet.

 What is KM certification under BS 8887?

 Kitemark certification for remanufactured fire extinguishers currently limits the scope to carbon dioxide fire extinguishers.
 The scheme evaluates and certifies the processes to produce assemblies utilising second-hand cylinders.
-It's not the same as a KM certification affixed to new type approved items, however there is a significant focus on the consistency to the original equipment so that the performance is maintained.
-In process inspections and operations are borrowed from BS 5306-3 with additional requirements for batch production tests in accordance with limited clauses of EN 3-7.
-Pressure safety certification is a pre-requisite for the scheme and also offered by BSI.
+It's not the same as a KM certification affixed to new-type approved items, however, there is a significant focus on the consistency of the original equipment so that the performance is maintained.
+In-process inspections and operations are borrowed from BS 5306-3 with additional requirements for batch production tests in accordance with limited clauses of EN 3-7.
+Pressure safety certification is a pre-requisite for the scheme and is also offered by BSI.

 I would challenge any uncertainty with regard to the regulation with the idea that we shouldn’t wait to be told what the legal minimum is and instead be striving to push the market forward.

-The term remanufacture is just a term, but it is useful to differentiation.
+The term remanufacture is just a term, but it is useful for differentiation.
 If those companies targeting a lesser standard of quality have tarnished the term refurbished, then let them stick with it.
-BSI offers manufactures of quality assemblies utilising second-hand components the ability to differentiate themselves and provide assurance to the market so they can participate in the much needed circular economy which is important for environmental sustainability.
+BSI offers manufacturers of quality assemblies utilising second-hand components the ability to differentiate themselves and provide assurance to the market so they can participate in the much-needed circular economy which is important for environmental sustainability.

-With our remanufactured KM scheme for fire extinguishers BSI is stiving to enable more environmental choices as well as enabling safer choices.
+With our remanufactured KM scheme for fire extinguishers, BSI is striving to enable more environmental choices as well as enabling safer choices.